kiran-collab/Griffin-Drone-Car-Collaboration/README.md

 _We take part of implemetation from [[Sky-Socket]](https://github.com/JaySchall/Drone-Car-Collaboration) for demonstration of a simple communication channel between JetsonNano and a computer device, followed by partitioning and model offloading (as provided in point 4 above).
 We plan to implement a robust TCP channel in the near future._

+6. Training Yolov5 with VisDrone dataset

+_We finetune existing Yolov5 checkpoints with data from VisDrone dataset [[VisDrone]](https://github.com/VisDrone/VisDrone-Dataset).
+We perform this to improve Ground Vehicle(specifically Car) detections on roads in birdview real scenes.
+The code and checkpoints would be released shortly._